 Netflix’s The Queen’s Ball: A Bridgerton Experience

-The event of the season can be found in Los Angeles, Chicago and Washington D.C.
+The event of the season previously took place in Los Angeles and Chicago with current events in Atlanta, Washington D.C. and San Francisco.
 (Montreal, Quebec, is also hosting a fête of its own).
 The event in Chicago takes place at the courts of the XS Tennis and Education Foundation from April 2022 through June 2022.
 Various sessions are scheduled from Tuesdays through Sundays.

 Washington D.C.’s ball takes place at the Whitfield Entertainment Group Studios with balls Tuesday through Thursday (at 6:30 p.m. and 9 p.m.), Friday (4:30 p.m., 7 p.m., and 9:30 p.m.) and Saturday to Sunday (3 p.m., 5:30 p.m. and 8 p.m.).
 The Los Angeles balls follow the same schedule as Washington D.C.

 We attended the ball in Los Angeles, which was held at the truly stunning Millennium Biltmore Hotel in Downtown Los Angeles.
 Walking in, we could sense the night would best festive and maybe just a little magical—as though we’d somehow been transported to another dimension where the Regency Era and current times have blended in a spectacular way.